 Lyme Disease and Facial Nerve Palsy Treatment

 Lyme disease Bell’s palsy treatment sometimes requires the use of antibiotics.
-With corticosteroids, antivirals and other antibiotics, an individual may be able to treat acute Lyme disease facial paralysis symptoms before they cause long-lasting harm.
+With corticosteroids, antivirals, and other antibiotics, a patient may be able to treat acute Lyme disease facial paralysis symptoms before they cause long-lasting harm.

 Other treatments that may be used to treat Lyme disease facial palsy include Botox or surgery.
 To determine the best course of action, it is essential to meet with a doctor.
 This allows a patient to receive a full medical assessment to find out if he or she is dealing with Lyme disease, then explore various treatment options.

-A patient typically regains facial function within about three to four months of Lyme disease facial paralysis treatment.
-However, some patients require up to 18 months before they begin to see any signs of recovery.
+A patient typically regains facial function within about three to four months of Lyme disease treatment.
+Some patients require up to 18 months before they begin to see any signs of recovery.

 Gradually, a patient coping with facial paralysis due to Lyme disease recovers lost facial tone and movement during recovery.
-Yet some patients may experience permanent facial muscle tightness, involuntary facial movements or related problems due to Lyme disease.
+Some patients may experience permanent facial muscle tightness, involuntary facial movements, or related problems due to Lyme disease.
 In these instances, additional treatments may be required.

 Schedule a Lyme Disease and Bell’s Palsy Treatment Consultation with Dr. Azizzadeh

-Dr. Babak Azizzadeh of The Facial Paralysis is a globally recognized facial plastic and reconstructive surgeon who helps patients dealing with long-term facial paralysis related to Lyme disease.
-He is happy to explore treatment options to help a Lyme disease patient achieve long-lasting relief from his or her facial paralysis symptoms.
+Dr. Babak Azizzadeh of The Facial Paralysis Institute is a globally recognized facial plastic and reconstructive surgeon who helps patients dealing with long-term facial paralysis related to Lyme disease.
+He is happy to explore treatment options to help a Lyme disease patient achieve long-lasting relief from their facial paralysis symptoms.
 To schedule a consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 657-2203.

 Request your consultation with Dr. Azizzadeh today